 The International Student Director takes a personal interest in each student’s well-being and is available during the school day for students to talk to at any time.
 All staff members at Southwell are very caring and will happily assist any student at any time.

 For further information please contact the International Student Manager:

 While attending Southwell School International Students develop their English Language skills and adapt to the New Zealand culture in a smaller, caring environment before heading off to a larger secondary school.
 Students become familiar with a timetabled programme, examinations, homework, and have many opportunities available to them to prepare them for the future.

 Southwell School is a signatory to the New Zealand Government’s Code of Practice for the Pastoral Care of International Students.
 The Code of Practice ensures a high quality of care and protection for all International Students studying in New Zealand.
 The government monitors all education providers to ensure requirements of the Code are being met.

-We have a full-time International Student Director who is responsible for looking after the Pastoral Care of International Students and is in constant contact with the Boarding House Staff and Teaching Staff to ensure your child is settling in well to his/her new surroundings and is starting to make new friends.
+We have a full-time International Student Director who with the Associate Headmaster is responsible for looking after the Pastoral Care of International Students and they are in constant contact with the Boarding House Staff and Teaching Staff to ensure your child is settling in well to his/her new surroundings and is starting to make new friends.

 Southwell School is a signatory to the New Zealand Government’s Code of Practice for the Pastoral Care of International Students.
 For full information on the Code of Practice refer to http://www.nzqa.govt.nz/providers-partners/education-code-of-practice/